 Get movie info from terminal with IMDbPY and Raspberry PI

-IMDbPY is a very simple and fast python library able to get movies info from internet.
+IMDbPY is a very simple and fast Python library able to get movies info from internet.
 Written in Python, it can get data both from IMDb’s web servers or from local copies.
-IMDbPY is not linked in any way with IMDb (Internet Movie Database Inc), being simply an indipendent and open source project to query their data.
+IMDbPY is not linked in any way with IMDb (Internet Movie Database Inc), being simply an independent and open-source project to query their data.

-IMDbPY is useful to get a huge number of info: from titles, to directors, ratings, casting, stunts and so on.
-In this tutorial I will use IMDbPY package to ceate a simple script able to query for films title and retrieving some of these info directly in your terminal console.
+IMDbPY is useful to get a huge number of info: titles, directors, ratings, casting, stunts and so on.
+In this tutorial, I will use IMDbPY package to create a simple script able to query for film titles and retrieve some of this info directly in your terminal console.

 What We Need